Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

-Both cartesian and monoidal products in $\cC$ are lifted to $\T{J}{\cC}$, as formulated in Section 5.3 of \cite{HSha}. \begin{prop}[Product in $\T{J}{\cC}$ \cite{HSha}] {\em Suppose $\cC$ has finite products and an orthogonality is reciprocal.
+Both cartesian and monoidal products in $\cC$ are lifted to $\T{J}{\cC}$ respectively, as formulated in Section 5.3 of \cite{HSha}. \begin{prop}[Product in $\T{J}{\cC}$ \cite{HSha}] {\em Suppose $\cC$ has finite products and an orthogonality is focused.
 Then $\T{J}{\cC}$ has finite products

 Note the second component is automatically closed under the double orthogonality.
-The forgetful $\T{J}{\cC} \longrightarrow \cC$ preserves them.
+The forgetful $\T{J}{\cC} \longrightarrow \cC$ preserves finite products.
 The proof is put in \ref{approtjc}.} \end{prop}

-\begin{defn}[stable tensor (Definition 58 of \cite{HSha}]{\em An orthogonality on a monoidal category $\cC$ {\em stabilises} the monoidal product when the following condition holds for all $U \subseteq \cC(I,R)$ and $V \subseteq \cC(I,S)$:
+\begin{defn}[stable tensor (Definition 58 of \cite{HSha}] {\em An orthogonality on a monoidal category $\cC$ {\em stabilises} the monoidal product when the following condition holds for all $U \subseteq \cC(I,R)$ and $V \subseteq \cC(I,S)$: \\

 (stable tensor) $ $ } \end{defn}

 The stable tensor is a condition on a representability of certain maps in multicategories when $\cC$ has a closed structure on the monoidal product (see Section 5.3 of \cite{HSha}).
 However the present paper does not assume the closedness.